 The artistic practice of Jan Eric Visser has been focused entirely on the transformation of his everyday garbage items into autonomous works of art.
 He likes to refer to this process as ‘Form Follows Garbage’, exploring the boundaries of his control over shape, material and colour, at the same time addressing pressing environmental issues like resource shortage and overconsumption by reducing his own carbon footprint.

 Recycling as a way of life-art

 The majority of Jan Eric’s work begins from his own household.
 All the paper and card, packaging and newsprint which comes in through the front door, once it has served its original purpose, becomes transformed in his studio into sculptural forms.
 In Jan Eric’s world, it becomes part of another form of existence for artistic purpose.

-I must admit that I don’t look upon art as another commodity that is easily understood and consumed.
-Every day I am working towards a transformation of matter, and therefore of myselfJan Eric Visser
+‘I must admit that I don’t look upon art as a commodity to be easily understood and consumed.
+Every day I am working towards a transformation of matter, and therefore of myself’Jan Eric Visser

-From November 2017-April 18 he had a major exhibit as part of a group show, ‘Lost in Garbage’ at the Verbeke Foundation, Westakker, Belgium, involving the work of 13 artists using waste as a substantive starting point and artistic medium http://verbekefoundation.com/en/ To accompany this, the foundation published a book of his work entitled ‘Veritas’, the latin word for ‘truth’, the artist having noticed that this same word was used for branding by the boats in Venice carrying the garbage out of the city.
+From November 2017-April 18, Jan Eric Visser had a major exhibit as part of a group show, ‘Lost in Garbage’ at the Verbeke Foundation, Westakker, Belgium.
+Thirteen other artists also used waste as a substantive starting point and artistic medium.
+To accompany this, the foundation published a book of Jan Eric’s work entitled ‘Veritas’, which is the latin word for ‘truth’.
+Jan Eric had noticed that this same word ‘Veritas’ branded the boats in Venice carrying the garbage out of the city.
 Waste is truth.
 Waste for him contains the essence of a new poetry.
 Visser describes waste as ‘the new gold’, increasingly valued, commercially traded, sought after and fought over.